Boxing and MMA gear including gloves, shorts, and training equipment

 Building Credibility in the Combat Sports Community

 Get your product into gyms.
-Find the most respected gyms in your target market — the ones where serious competitors train, where professional fighters come from, where coaches have real influence over what their students buy.
-Reach out, introduce yourself, and offer to supply the gym's coaches and standout competitors with product.
+Find the most respected gyms in your target market — the Ones where serious competitors train, where professional fighters come from, where coaches have real influence over what their students buy.
+REACH out, introduce yourself, and offer to supply the gym's coaches and standout competitors with product.
 Not as a transaction, but as a relationship.

 Sponsor competitors.
 Not celebrities.
 Competitors.
 Find fighters who are winning regional titles, climbing rankings, competing regularly, and who have genuine followings in their local communities.
 These fighters talk to their training partners every day.
 That's your marketing channel.

 Show up at events.
-Regional MMA shows, local boxing cards, BJJ tournaments — these are where your customers are, in person, evaluating gear, talking about brands.
+Regional MMA shows, local boxing cards, BJJ tournaments and these are where your customers are, in person, evaluating gear, talking about brands.
 Having a presence at these events, even just a table with product, puts your brand in the conversation.

 Be authentically part of the community.
 The founders of the most respected combat sports brands — Hayabusa, Tatami, Scramble — are themselves practitioners.
 They train, they compete, they speak the language.
 If you're not already part of the community you're trying to serve, start training before you start a brand.